One-Nexus/Synergy/README.md

 ### modular.js

+#### Getting Started

 So you've decided to see what this whole modular.js thing is about, great!
 The first thing you should know is that the man behind the magic here is [@HugoGiraudel](https://github.com/HugoGiraudel) for his project [SassyJSON](https://github.com/HugoGiraudel/SassyJSON).
-This is what actually outputs your Sass config to JSON format.
+This is what actually outputs your Sass config to JSON format. which is how you interact with your modules in JS.
 Modular uses a slightly customized version of SassyJSON [available here](https://github.com/esr360/SassyJSON).
 SassyJSON comes included with Modular as a Git submodule.

 Ensure you have a copy of the forked SassyJSON in your project.
 If you have installed Modular as a Git submodule, you can run: